digimortl/Geometry/README.md

 has wrong direction the cycle is considered not found, there must be applied some kind of direction tolernt algorithm, f.e. based on triangulation or other methods.

+This is some variation of "Line Segment Intersection Using a Sweep Line Algorithm" followed by "Donald B. Johnson, Finding all the elementary circuits of a directed graph".

 ## Build isolines and isocontours

 Given 2D irregular grid (surface) defined by 1D arrays of X, Y, and 2D array of Z values.